The blast in Beirut: one month on

 They have made visits to every home in the blast area, assessing damage and seeing what people need the most.
 So far, teams have assessed almost 12,000 homes, finding people living without a toilet, without electricity, and without running water along the way.

 They also aim to scale up support to 10,000 families through direct cash support, which will allow families to buy their own urgent supplies.
-Aside from the effects of the blast, Beirut hospitals remain at capacity due to the coronavirus pandemic.
+Aside from the effects of the blast, Beirut hospitals remain at capacity due to the Covid-19 pandemic.
 The Lebanese Red Cross is providing primary health care support in four health centres and through five mobile medical units.

 Beirut's most difficult moment